codethecoffee/ios_course/7_protos/README.md

 - `-I=my_protos`: Specify where your `.proto` files are
 - `--python_out=path/to/folder`: Generates a python source file to `path/to/folder`.
 You can pass in Java, C++, etc
 - `my_protos/*.proto`: Specifies that we will use all the `.proto` files in the `my_protos` folder to generate our source file.

+IMPORTANT NOTE: Make sure to pass an absolute file path to all of the flags.
+Using relative file paths has been buggy.